mendhak/angular-performance/README.md

 The `performance-beacon` indicates where the HTTP request should go when perceived page load is complete.

 The watchers above are the `performance-loaded` directives.
-Place these attributes anywhere within a controller and set its value to an object on the `$scope`.
+Place these attributes anywhere within the view and set its value to an object on the `$scope`.
 For example, you can do this

     performance-loaded="ProductsFromAPI"